NonCore/Python-closed-eyes-detector/README.md

 -Download the shape predictor file from this link: https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat

+-Download audio of choice and name as alarm.mp3

--Place the shape predictor file in the same directory as the script.
+-Place the shape predictor file and audio file in the same directory as the script.

 -Run the script using the following command:

-	python facial_landmarks.py
+	python 'filename'.py

 -The script will open a window displaying the video feed from your webcam.
 It will detect faces and facial landmarks, and it will play an alarm sound when the eyes are closed for a certain period of time.